 Next to the restaurant is the patisserie, where hotel guests can order breakfast in the morning.
 Throughout the day sweet delights such as cakes, croissants, tarte and ice-cream are available on the menu.

 The owner of the entire establishment is Madame Sahondra, also known as "Mimi".
-Her son Bruno Lee Sio Tision is the president of the Regional Tourism Office (RTO).
+Her son Bruno Lee is the Vice President of the Regional Tourism Office (ORT SAVA).
 As Bruno visits all nearby conservation areas and national parks personally several times a year, he can give great advice to adventurers planning to discover the natural attractions of Marojejy National Park and Anjanaharibe-Sud Special Reserve.
 Bruno can help to work out an itinerary as well as organise transport.
-As of 2019, tours to the newly opened Bobangira Park are offered.
+Since 2019, tours to the newly opened Bobangira Park are offered.

-Most of the guests staying at Mimi Hotel use it as a base camp before going into the wild or on their way back into civilisation.
-A shop at Mimi Hotel sells everything what one needs for a visit to the park (from toilet paper, mosquito spray, first aid to food such as canned tomatoes and spaghetti).
+Most of the guests staying at Mimi Hotel use it as a base before heading into the wild or on their way back into civilisation.
+A shop at Mimi Hotel sells everything what one needs for a visit to the park (from mosquito spray, first aid to food such as canned tomatoes and spaghetti).
 A very reasonably priced laundry service takes care of the dirty clothes after days of hiking.

 View all Mimi Hotel photos

 Bike trips available with or without accompanying guide: